 Stop.
 Look at your hand.
 No, the other hand—the one with the mouse in it.
 Are you still using the same old wired mouse you’ve been using for years?
 That cord gets annoying, doesn’t it?
-The thing is, there are more quality options when it comes to wireless mice now than ever before.
-There are mice tailored to working, gaming, or even improving ergonomics; no matter what you’re doing or what you value in your computer peripherals, there’s sure to be a wireless mouse perfect for you.
+There are more quality wireless mice now than ever before, so let’s finally ditch that cable with a mouse perfect for you.

 What to Look for in a Wireless Mouse

 Best Overall: Logitech MX Master 3